inspec/inspec-aws/docs-chef-io/content/aws_launch_configuration.md

 ## Syntax

-    # Ensure that a launch configuration exists and has the correct key name
+Ensure that a launch configuration exists and has the correct key name:

 ```ruby
 describe aws_launch_configuration('my-config') do